 Humanness is important.
 However, always be honest and clarify that a user is talking to a robot.
 Trust and mutual respect are crucial for any business.

 These are not all the insights from Dashly experts.
-Check out 7 tips on chatbot configuration and take the best out of this tool!
+Check out other chatbot best practices and take the best out of this tool!

 Check out how Dashly chatbot looks on customer’s website!